Privacy Policy

 The supervisory authority responsible for us is the

-Bavarian State Office for Data Protection Supervision, Promenade 27 (Schloss), 91522 Ansbach, Telephone: +49 (0) 981 53 1300, Fax: +49 (0) 981 53 98 1300, Email: poststelle@lda.bayern.de.
+Bavarian State Office for Data Protection Supervision, Promenade 27 (Schloss), 91522 Ansbach, Telephone: +49 (0) 981 53 1300, Fax: +49 (0) 981 53 98 1300, E-mail: poststelle@lda.bayern.de.

 3. Data processing when visiting our website

-In principle, you can use our website without actively providing personal data.
-However, every time you visit our website, even for purely informational purposes, we collect various data and information for technical reasons and store it in so-called log files or server log files on our server.
-This only concerns the personal or personally identifiable data that your browser transmits to our server.
+The use of our website is generally possible without actively providing personal data.However, every time you access our website, even for purely informational purposes, various data and information are collected by us for technical reasons and stored in so-called log files or server log files (protocol files) on our server.
+This only includes personal or personally identifiable data that your browser transmits to our server.

-The following are recorded and stored:
+The following data will be recorded and stored:

 – the IP address (Internet Protocol address),